OWASP/www-project-proactive-controls/docs/the-top-10/c2-crypto.md

 Protect sensitive data such as passwords, credit card numbers, health records, personal information, and business secrets.

 Regulations exist to force companies to protect user’s personal information.
-The European Union values individual privacy, such that they created the EU General Data Protection Regulation GDPR).
+The European Union values individual privacy, such that they created the EU General Data Protection Regulation GDPR.
 Financial data protection rules such as PCI Data Security Standard (PCI DSS) also exist to protect cardholder privacy.

 Cryptography is the art or science concerning the principles, means, and methods for rendering plain information unintelligible and restoring encrypted information to intelligible form.
 Individual user data requires cryptography to ensure it is properly cared for when stored.